Mohannadcse/DepsRAG/README.md

 ## Running DepsRAG

-Run like this:
+`DepsRAG` supports two modes: CLI and UI (using `chainlit`).

+Run `DepsRAG` in the CLI mode using this command:
 ```
 python3 dependencyrag/dependency_chatbot.py
 ```

-Here is a recording shows the example in action:
+Here is a recording shows the CLI mode in action:
 ![Demo](docs/dependency_chatbot.gif)

-Run the UI version like this:
+Run `DepsRAG` in the UI mode using this command:
 ```
 chainlit run dependencyrag/chainlit/chainlit_dependency_chatbot.py
 ```

-Here is a recording shows the example in action:
+Here is a recording shows the UI moded in action:
 ![Demo](docs/chainlit_dependency_chatbot.gif)

 **NOTE:** the dependency graph is constructed based